 The wooden pillars of the building moaned and cracked as the fire spread, but Rune just kept trying to find her only remaining family.
 Without success.

-After minutes that seemed like long hours of searching, something caught Rune's dress, and the girl fell face-first onto the floor.
+After minutes that seemed like long hours of searching, Rune stumbled upon her room.
+With a shaky hand, the young woman opened the door, hoping to find her mother there- but instead, she found something completely different and unexpected.
+She was positive that what she was seeing was merely a hallucination from the smoke, as she suddenly found herself facing a green forest.
+With the roaring fires behind her and serenity in front of her, she did not hesitate long before she stepped through her door.
+The fear that the fire would close in on her eventually made Rune jump into a helter-skelter flight.
+A branch caught Rune's dress, and the girl fell face-first onto the ground.
 She was exhausted and drowsy, coughing from the ash that she had inhaled, the smoke hurting her eyes.
 Her teardrops felt strangely soothing as they rolled from her cheeks.
-The hopeless girl, too tired to move, just lay there, shaking uncontrollably as the flames closed in on her.
+The hopeless girl, too tired to move, just lay there, shaking uncontrollably.
 She buried her sooty face in her hands, curling up.
-Rune had, by now, welcomed the fire, accepting the fate if it was really the way she had to go.
+Rune was unsure whether the flames were still following her, but she had, by now, welcomed the fire, accepting the fate if it was really the way she had to go.
 She waited... and waited.

 But the flames never came.

-She stumbled to her rather unsure feet, and after a bit of hesitating, she began wobbling through the woods.
+She stumbled to her rather unsure feet, and after a few moments of uncertainty, she began wobbling through the woods.
 She may have fallen once or twice before she reached the clearing, but Rune arrived largely unharmed.

 And there, under the clear blue sky, a man awaited her.
 He introduced himself as Theo, and explained everything.
 At first, Rune did not understand, but the aide she was assigned to helped her find her place in the great city of Sybal Heim.
 And although she had been worried for her mother, Rune eventually stripped of her insecurities and even found a job she loves until this day.